Mexborough and Swinton Times, July 11.

 Superintendent Sykes was anxious to give the defendants a fair opportunity of mending his ways if he was so disposed, and asked the magistrates to deal leniently with him.

-A fine of 1s and 11 shillings and costs was imposed
+A fine of 11 shillings and costs was imposed